gloopy49/DataScience/README.md

 3.Files in the repository:
    - licence # BSD 2-Clause License
    - LendinClub-logestic.ipynb
-        #load data
+•	load data
-        #data cleaning (including deleting columns with NA >99%,
+•	data cleaning
-                                   derive response variable,
+o	derive response variable,
-                                   generate new variable 'credit_len',
+o	deleting columns with NA >99%, o	generate new variable 'credit_len', o	drop columns that happen after default, o	transform 'int_rate' and 'revol_util' to numerical variable, o	transform emp_length and grade to numerical variable, o	dummy categorical variables)
-                                   drop columns that happen after default,
+•	build logistic regression
-                                   transform 'int_rate' and 'revol_util' to numerical variable, transform emp_length and grade to numerical variable, dummy categorical variables)
+o	lasso to select features
-        #build logistic regression (#Use lasso to select features #Use AUC as performance matrics)
+o	Use AUC as performance matrics)
-        #Data exploration
+•	Data exploration

-   - LoanStats3a.csv #The data contains lending club loan data from 2007 to 2011.
+   - LoanStats3a.csv (The data contains lending club loan data from 2007 to 2011.)
    - Readme.md

 4. A summary of the results of the analysis
 Question1: What is the overall yearly funded amount and return rate?
    Answer:   The total loan amount issued from LendingClub continued to grow from less than 1M in 2007 to more than 200M in 2011 and the return rate also increased from about 1% to over 12%.

 Question2: Are there a significant portion of default loans.
    Answer:   Yes, from 2007 to 2011, the defalut loans are 15.2% of the total loans.

 Question3: How to choose low risk of loans to invest?
              Features like low interes loans and 36-month term loans have lower risk of default.